catid/xrcap/README.md

 It supports password-based security, and the video data sent from capture server to viewer is encrypted.
 The recorded data is not currently encrypted.

+Here's an example playback of a 3-camera recording using this toolset: https://youtu.be/bPHLcOLTEV8

 ## Known Issues